exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 - Use the already imported `order` function.
 - Pay attention to the JSDoc type hints -- the function should receive 3 arguments and not return a value.
-- Cover both the chance of a successful outcome and a failed one by including the two callback functions.
+- Reuse the previously created callbacks as arguments to the order function.

 ## 4. Refactor your awesome work so far into a more concise function